 1. A day at the beach

 The Château de Pau is one of the main attractions in the city.
-Built during the middle ages and the birthplace of France's King Henry IV; the Château is the most visited site in the Bearn region.
-Guided Tours are run throughout the day beginning at 10:30am and it is well worth a visit.
-More information about the Château de Pau click here.
+Built during the middle ages and the birthplace of France’s King Henry IV; the Château is the most visited site in the Bearn region.
+Guided Tours are run throughout the day beginning at 10:30 am and it is well worth a visit.
+For more information about the Château de Pau click here.

-If you like activities of a vertical nature than perhaps you'd like to book on a zip line adventure through the spectacular Gorges du Hourat.
+If you like activities of a vertical nature then perhaps you’d like to book a zip line adventure through the spectacular Gorges du Hourat.
 With over 1000m of zip-lining on offer, this one will get your heart thumping.
 Find out more here.

 As with other regions in the Pyrenees, the Bearn is also renowned for its thermal waters.
 As such it is no surprise that day spas are in operation.
 If a day of relaxation is what you are after then perhaps you could enjoy a session at the day spa at Eaux Bonnes.
 The thermal waters here have been exploited for their health benefits since the 16th Century.
 To see what is on offer click here.

 8. Day trips